rust-lang/reference/src/expressions/method-call-expr.md

 "Various simpler types" currently means bool, char, all numbers, str, array, slices, raw pointers, references, never and tuple.

-"Inherent" means a candidate method that can be identified just from the signature.
+["Inherent"][inherent] means a candidate method from a block directly corresponding to the type in the signature.
 For example, the `impl` blocks corresponding to a struct or a trait.
-"Extension" means a candidate gathered by considering the traits in scope.
+"Extension" means a candidate gathered by considering [methods on traits] in scope.

 These searches contribute to list of all the candidate methods found;
 separate lists are maintained for the inherent and extension candidates.